code4moldova/voluntar-telegram-client/README.md

 The following endpoints are used for interaction between the backend and the Telegram bot:

-    - backend->bot: notify about a new request {requestId, beneficiary name, list of volunteer IDs to send alert to, street address}
+    [done] backend->bot: notify bot about a new request for assistance [done] backend->bot: notify the specific volunteer that they are responsible for a request [done] backend->bot: notify the specific volunteer that a request assigned to them was cancelled}
     - bot->backend: notify about offers from volunteers about a specific requestID
-    - backend->bot: notify the specific volunteer that {they are responsible | they've been cancelled}
     - bot->backend: volunteer is on their way
     - bot->backend: mission accomplished
     - bot->backend: send the receipt